Paperspace/gradient-cli/README.md

 For example, to create a new Deployment use:
 ```
-gradient deployments create [type] [--options]
+gradient workflows create [type] [--options]
 ```

-For a full list of available commands run `gradient deployments --help`.
-You can also view more info about Deployments in the [docs](https://docs.paperspace.com/gradient/explore-train-deploy/deployments).
+For a full list of available commands run `gradient workflows --help`.
+You can also view more info about Deployments in the [docs](https://docs.paperspace.com/gradient/explore-train-deploy/workflows).

 Contributing
 ============